 - Sheriff or Sheriff’s officer

-A full list of persons classified as a Commissioner for Declarations, is available online.
-Please visit the Department of Justice
+A full list of persons classified as a Commissioner for Declarations, is available from the Department of Justice.

-Telephone the Legal Aid Commission on 1300 366 611 for Justice of the Peace contact details.
+- Phone the Legal Aid Commission on 1300 366 611 for help in obtaining Justice of the Peace contact details.